 A paper published in collaboration between the Palau National Weather Service Office and the Pacific Climate Change Science Program says that the sea level has risen in Palau, located in the South Pacific, by about 0.35 inches per year since 1993, about three times the global average.
 It is expected to continue to rise by up to 24 more inches by the year 2090.
 Public Radio International reports that residents say their yards are flooding during some full moon high tides and are considering moving to a new country.
 The island’s famous non-stinging jellyfish are even disappearing, which may also be due to climate change.
 You’ll also want to see 14 of the most remote places on Earth.

 The Pacific Islands of Fiji are also low-lying and vulnerable to changes in ocean levels.
 The United Nations Framework Convention on Climate Change says that the village of Vunidogoloa was the first to begin relocating because of the rapid sea level rise, which is continuing to worsen.
 A World Bank report says over the last few decades, some villages have reported a loss of 15-20 meters of shoreline due to loss of mangroves.
 Sea levels are expected to rise up to 43 centimeters by 2050, according to the report.
 Rises in ocean temperatures also affect the coral reefs, resulting in coral bleaching that turns the coral white and vulnerable to disease.
-Here are 15 more breathtaking places you need to visit before they disappear.
+Here’s a sobering glimpse of what the world’s most polluted beaches used to look like.

 Off the east coast of Africa, the Seychelles are experiencing an unprecedented rise in sea levels compared to the last 6,000 years, according to a study published in the Proceedings of the National Academy of Sciences.
 With around 85 percent of the country’s development sitting on coastlines, rising sea levels can be catastrophic.
 The Seychelles News Agency reports that just a one-meter rise could cover many of its low-lying islands and inhabited coastal areas, which would be a 70 percent loss of its land mass.
 Mangrove forests and coral reefs are also at severe risk.
 The Seychelles is just one of the 15 tiny countries you never knew existed.